 Sometimes you might want to have a break from feeding your sourdough starter.
 Perhaps you’ve established a baking routine and you only need your starter once a week, so feeding it daily is a bit much.
 It might be time to put your sourdough starter in the fridge.

 Once your starter is active and you are baking sourdough bread, it is good to think about how to store your starter to best suit your needs.
-If you bake regularly, it’s easier to just keep your starter out on the bench and feed it regularly so it’s always ready to bake with.
+If you bake regularly, it’s easier to just keep your starter out on the bench and feed it regularly so it’s always ready to bake with (this is always my preferred option as it helps your starter to develop a better flavor and rise).

 But if you don’t use it everyday (maybe you only bake once a week) or you’re going away for a while, it’s easier to store your starter in the fridge.

-To put your starter in the fridge, feed it, put the lid on the jar (tight) and leave it for 2-3 hours.
+To put your starter in the fridge, feed it, put the lid on the jar (tight).
 Place in the fridge.

-To keep it in the fridge, feed it once a week (remove half and feed).
+To keep it in the fridge, feed it once a week (always discarding before you feed).
 You don’t need to leave it out, you can feed it and put it straight back in the fridge if you aren’t going to bake with it.
+If you are going on holidays it will survive longer than a week without a feed so don’t stress.

 Baking With A Starter From The Fridge